petergardfjall/emacs-immaterial-theme/README.md

   etc). `background-off` is used to tone down parts of the screen (such as the inactive modeline in a split frame with several buffers).

-  For dark themes, it is recommended to define `background-on` as a bit brigher than `background-primary`, and `background-off` as darker than `background-primary`.

-- `foreground`: used for plain text and editor decorations of different kinds.
+- `foreground`: used for the majority of the text.

   Comes in three flavors: `foreground-primary`, `foreground-secondary`, `foreground-tertiary` with falling degree of use in the theme.

-- `primary`: used for certain parts of the syntax highlighting (for example, keywords).
-Refer to [the code](immaterial-theme.el) for details.

-  Comes in three variants, which are used to add some slight variation in the syntactic highlighting: `primary`, `primary-dark`, `primary-light`.

-- `secondary`: used for certain parts of the syntax highlighting (for example, types and variables).
-Refer to [the code](immaterial-theme.el) for details.

-  Comes in three variants, which are used to add some slight variation in the syntactic highlighting: `secondary`, `secondary-dark`, `secondary-light`.
+- `primary`, `secondary`, `tertiary`: these groups of colors are accent colors that are used mostly to highlight syntactical elements (in code) or other notable text elements (such as headings, links, etc).
+Each comes in three forms to give some variation to the accent: "plain", "low contrast", "high contrast" (contrast being relative to the background):

+  - `primary`, `primary-hi`, `primary-lo`:
+    - code use: keywords, constants
+    - text use: headings
+  - `secondary`, `secondary-hi`, `secondary-lo`:
+    - code use: types, variables
+    - text use: code/verbatim elements, timestamps
+  - `tertiary`, `tertiary-hi`, `tertiary-lo`
+    - code: strings
+    - text use: links

 - some additional colors for specific types of highlighting:

+    - `discrete`: for less pronounced text (code comments, line numbers).
-    - `error`: for highligting erroneous code.
+    - `error`: for highlighting erroneous code.
-    - `warning`: for highligting suspicious code.
+    - `warning`: for highlighting suspicious code.
+Also used to highlight search matches.
-    - `discrete`: for text that should be less pronounced (code comments, line numbers).
     - `cursor`: the color of the cursor.
     - `vertical-border`: the color of the vertical line that separates windows in a frame.
-    - `modeline-active-fg`: foreground color to use for an active buffer modeline.
+    - `modeline-active-fg`: foreground color for active buffer modeline.
-    - `modeline-active-bg`: background color to use for on an active buffer modeline.
+    - `modeline-active-bg`: background color for active buffer modeline.
-    - `modeline-inactive-fg`: foreground color to use for on an inactive buffer modeline.
+    - `modeline-inactive-fg`: foreground color for inactive buffer modelines.
-    - `modeline-inactive-bg`: background color to use for on an inactive buffer modeline.
+    - `modeline-inactive-bg`: background color for inactive buffer modelines.
+    - `diff-{added,changed,removed}`: diff highlighting
+    - `diff-{added,changed,removed}-refined`: higher-granularity diff
+      highlighting

 All colors are defined in the default `immaterial-color-alist` (tip: enable `rainbow-mode` when exploring).